 At Evangeline, only local craft beers are allowed on this bar’s line of draught taps.
 Evangeline provides a wide selection, which can include everything from the Pontchartrain Pilsner and the Voodoo Bengal Pale Ale to the Strawberry Lager, made with Louisiana strawberries, and the Canebrake Wheat Ale, among others, both on draught and in bottles.
 Evangeline also carries a dinner menu available from 3 p.m. till late on Wednesdays through Sundays, which includes a taste of local dishes from Okra Evangeline and fried oysters to Creole jambalaya and an Acadiana Seafood Platter.

-These are just a few of the many bars throughout New Orleans that specialize in craft beer, so if craft beer is what you’re after, this city is becoming more and more accommodating as the years go on.
+These are just a few of the many bars throughout NOLA that specialize in craft beer, so if craft beer is what you’re after, this city is becoming more and more accommodating as the years go on.